Skip to main content

 Access Tokens

 CostHawk uses access tokens to authenticate requests to the API and MCP server.
 Tokens are scoped to your account and can be created and revoked from your dashboard.
+For MCP users, the recommended path is browser login:

 Creating a Token